IBM/ibm-openpages-local-mcp-server/README.md

      --tools "*"
    ```

 5. Enter the APIKey when prompted, and the tools will be loaded to the watsonx orchestrate instance.
+(Note: Someone watsonx tools import will give error like "requests.exceptions.HTTPError: 500 Server Error: Internal Server Error".
+In such cases, retry with a new toolName)

 ### Creating an Agent with OpenPages MCP Tools